Sedgwick County, Kansas: Economy

-It is the birthplace of famous restaurants such as White Castle and Pizza Hut.
+Sedgwick County is the birthplace of famous restaurants such as White Castle and Pizza Hut.
 It is also the aviation headquarters of well-known Cessna and Learjet.

 Government

-Presidential elections
+Elections

 Sedgwick County is fairly conservative for an urban county.
 It has only gone Democratic in a presidential election once since 1944.
 Democratic strength is concentrated in Wichita, while the suburban areas are strongly Republican.
-However, the county often backs Democrats for governorship - most recently Laura Kelly in 2022.
+However, the county often backs Democrats for the governorship - most recently Laura Kelly in 2022.
 This makes it a bellwether in local Kansas elections, with the statewide winner almost always winning the county.
 The last Democratic Senate candidate to win the county was Bill Roy in 1974, while Kansas as a whole has not been represented by a Democrat in the Senate since 1938.
+In the U.S. House of Representatives, Sedgwick County is represented by Republican Ron Estes.
+He won the county with a 20.6% margin in 2024.

 Laws

 Sedgwick County was a prohibition, or "dry", county until the Kansas Constitution was amended in 1986 and voters approved the sale of alcoholic liquor by the individual drink with a 30 percent food sales requirement.
 The food sales requirement was removed with voter approval in 1988.

-The county voted "No" on the 2022 Kansas Value Them Both Amendment, an anti-abortion ballot measure, by 58% to 42% despite backing Donald Trump with 54% of the vote to Joe Biden's 43% in the 2020 presidential election.
+Despite its conservative reputation, Sedgwick County voted "No" on the 2022 Kansas abortion referendum, an anti-abortion ballot measure, by 58% to 42% despite backing Donald Trump with 54% of the vote to Joe Biden's 43% in the 2020 presidential election.